 What is the impact of frequent recognition on productivity for remote workers?

 The impact of frequent recognition on productivity for remote workers is strong and positive.
-Remote workers who receive at least monthly monetary recognition are 42% more likely to report being productive at work compared to the average remote employee and are more than twice as those never recognized to say they are productive at work.
+Remote workers who receive at least monthly monetary recognition are 42% more likely to report being productive at work compared to the average remote employee and are more than twice as those never recognised to say they are productive at work.

 Which recognition platform drives the highest active usage and recognition frequency?